MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-macos.md

 ---
-title: Install the Azure CLI for macOS | Microsoft Docs
+title: Install the Azure CLI on macOS | Microsoft Docs
 description: Learn how to install and run the Azure CLI on macOS using the homebrew package manager.
 The Azure CLI has been tested on macOS versions 10.9 and later.
 author: dbradish-microsoft
 ms.author: dbradish